Moral hazard: Economic theory

 According to Hart and Holmström (1987), moral hazard models can be subdivided in models with hidden action and models with hidden information.
 In the former case, after the contract has been signed the agent chooses an action (such as an effort level) that cannot be observed by the principal.
 In the latter case, after the contract has been signed there is a random draw by nature that determines the agent's type (such as his valuation for a good or his costs of effort).
 In the literature, two reasons have been discussed why moral hazard may imply that the first-best solution (the solution that would be attained under complete information) is not achieved.

 Firstly, the agent may be risk-averse, so there is a trade-off between providing the agent with incentives and insuring the agent.
 Secondly, the agent may be risk-neutral but wealth-constrained and so the agent cannot make a payment to the principal and there is a trade-off between providing incentives and minimizing the agent's limited-liability rent.
 Among the early contributors to the contract-theoretic literature on moral hazard were Oliver Hart and Sanford J. Grossman.
 In the meantime, the moral hazard model has been extended to the cases of multiple periods and multiple tasks, both with risk-averse and risk-neutral agents.

 There are also models that combine hidden action and hidden information.
-Since there is no data on unobservable variables, the contract-theoretic moral hazard model is difficult to test directly, but there have been some successful indirect tests with field data.
+Since there is no data on unobservable variables, it is quite difficult to be able to test directly the contract-theoretic moral hazard model, however there have been some successful indirect tests with field data.
 Direct tests of moral hazard theory are feasible in laboratory settings, using the tools of experimental economics.
 In such a setup, Hoppe and Schmitz (2018) have corroborated central insights of moral hazard theory.

+Managerial economics

+In the field of managerial economics, moral hazard refers to a situation in which an individual or entity engages in risky behaviour due to the knowledge that the costs associated with such behaviour will be borne by another party.
+This phenomenon often arises in the presence of information asymmetry, where one party possesses more information than the other.
+For instance, within an employment relationship, an employee may engage in risky behaviour with the understanding that any negative consequences will be absorbed by their employer.
+To mitigate the moral hazard, firms may implement various mechanisms such as performance-based incentives, monitoring and screening to align the interests of both parties and reduce the likelihood of risky behaviour.